HomeGuidesReference

 ): ForageApiResponse<String>

-• foragePinEditText: A reference to a ForagePINEditText component.
+• forageVaultElement (required): A reference to either a ForagePINEditText or a ForagePinPad instance.

 • paymentRef: A unique string identifier for a previously created Payment in Forage's database, returned by the Create a Payment endpoint.